llamanodes/web3-proxy/README.md

 - [ ] if a request gets a socket timeout, try on another server
   - maybe always try at least two servers in parallel? and then return the first? or only if the first one doesn't respond very quickly?
 - [ ] incoming rate limiting (by ip or by api key or what?)
+- [ ] improve caching
+  - [ ] if the params include a block, we can cache for longer
+  - [ ] if the call is something simple like "symbol" or "decimals", cache that too
 - [ ] measure latency to nodes?
 - [ ] one proxy for mulitple chains?
 - [ ] zero downtime deploys